Skip to main content

 In the Atoll web app:

 When Atoll shows a new agent key, the success state also includes copyable setup snippets for Claude Code, Codex, Gemini CLI, OpenClaw, and Hermes.
 Before copying, you can edit the profile name, default project, default team, and base URL.
 The snippets include the one-time key, so copy them before closing the success state.
 Existing agents show the same configurable snippets when you generate a replacement key from their expanded key manager.
+Finish later is always available.
+If you have not copied the key, copied an install snippet containing it, or explicitly confirmed that you stored it manually, selecting Finish later warns that the one-time key will not be shown again and asks you to confirm.
+Escape and outside-click remain blocked until the key is acknowledged; cancelling the warning keeps setup open.
+Finishing later does not mark the connection as verified; the Agents page continues to show the real latest-use state.
+After Atoll confirms the connection, use Finish setup.
+If you lose the one-time key before storing it, Atoll cannot display it again.
+Expand the existing agent on the Agents page and generate a replacement key, then repeat the Install and Verify steps.
+Generating a replacement key does not recreate the agent.
 Personal agents are guest agents that inherit the creator’s current project access.
 Project agents get explicit access to selected projects.
 Org-wide agents require owner or admin access.

 Treat agent API keys as secrets.
 Do not commit them, paste them into logs, or include them in task comments.